planet-nine-app/planet-nine/README.md

 After all, the graphs of human education, and human progress seem more than a tiny bit correlated.

 With great power, comes great responsibility, but _unlike_ institutions, which can be protected, the internet--and indeed the greater realm of cyberspace--has no army to fight for it.
-Thus it, and by using it, we are at the whims of whatever monied forces should seek to use it for ill.
+Thus it, and, by using it, we are at the whims of whatever monied forces should seek to use it for ill.

 The thing is, we're decades into monetizing the internet this way.
 Millions of people wake up each morning and create art, and seek to sell it for pennies generated from views and likes.